Healthy Homes Assessment Heretaunga

 Heretaunga Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about the interior of the building it is also about the outside.
-You must make sure there is somewhere for surface and underground water to flow, and to prevent it from getting into the building.
-When it concerns damp and moisture it is typically what you don’t see that can become a big problem and end up causing damage to your investment as well as affecting your tenant’s health.
+Protecting your rental property from moisture isn’t just about the inside of the building but you must ensure there is somewhere for rain, surface and underground water to flow, and to prevent it from getting into the building.
+When it concerns damp and moisture it’s usually those things that you aren’t aware of that can cause a lot of trouble that can cause the property to suffer and harming your tenant’s well-being.

-Rental properties should have effective drainage to get rid of rainwater, storm water, and ground water, including the proper outfall or runoff.
-Making sure that water is able to go, and that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.
+Rental properties need to be equipped with effective drainage to eliminate storm water, surface water, and ground water, which includes an appropriate runoff or outfall.
+Making sure that the water has a location to go, and also that it doesn’t sit beneath buildings is a vital aspect of making sure your property is dry.

-In addition to a drainage system to prevent water ingress, if the property has an enclosed space between floorboards and ground, a ground water barrier must be installed if it is reasonably practicable to install it.
+Alongside the drainage system that will prevent water ingress, if the property has an enclosed space between floorboards and ground, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-A ground moisture barrier is typically a polythene sheet laid over the ground to prevent any moisture from the ground from accumulating into the building.
-It also assists in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier typically a polythene sheet laid over the ground, to block any moisture that is present in the ground from rising into the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection